How to choose the right participants for your UX research

 How to recruit the right participants with UserTesting

-With the UserTesting platform, you can recruit from our panel of over one million users.
+With the UserTesting platform, you can recruit from our panel of vetted, opt-in participants from around the world.
 You can find your target audience with just a few clicks.
 The broader your demographics are, the more quickly your test sessions will fill, and the sooner you’ll get your test videos back.
 If you need to test with a very narrow target market, it may take a few days to get your results.

 Using basic demographics

-UserTesting clients on both the Basic and Pro plans can set requirements for age, income, gender, country, web expertise, and operating system at test creation.
-Pro clients can also select the browser, social networks, and other requirements of their own choosing.
+UserTesting customers can set requirements for age, income, gender, country, web expertise, and operating system at test creation.
+They can also select the browser, social networks, and other requirements of their own choosing.
 You can also include multiple groups of users within a single study.
 This is good for making sure you’re getting feedback from different audience segments.

 Using screener questions